utelle/SQLite3MultipleCiphers/docs/configuration/config_capi.md

 Notes
 {: .label .label-red .ml-0 .mb-1 .mt-2 }
+- For _plaintext_ passphrases (keys) it is strongly recommended to use UTF-8 encoding.
 - If the number of reserved bytes per database page differs between the current and the new encryption scheme, then `sqlite3_rekey()` performs a [VACUUM](https://www.sqlite.org/lang_vacuum.html) statement to encrypt/decrypt all pages of the database.
 Thus, the total disk space requirement for re-encrypting can be up to 3 times of the database size.
 If possible, re-encrypting is done in-place.
 - On decrypting a database all reserved bytes per database page are released.
-- On changing the database encryption key it is not possible to change the page size of the database at the same time.
+- On changing the database encryption key it is **not** possible to _change the page size_ of the database at the same time.
 This affects mainly _legacy_ modes with a non-default page size (like legacy **SQLCipher**, which has a page size of 1024 bytes).
 In such cases it is necessary to adjust the legacy page size to the default page size or to adjust the page size in a separate step by executing the following SQL statements:

 ```sql
 PRAGMA page_size=4096;